jgreben/ModBibFrame/README.md

 A Modified version of the marc2bibframe conversion tool based on a wrapper script proveded by Kevin Ford

-This utility will accept a file of MARC bibliographic records as input and output modified BIBFRAME records.
+This utility will accept a file of MARC bibliographic records as input and output modified Bibframe records.
 It uses the marc2bibframe XQuery modules (https://github.com/lcnetdev/marc2bibframe) as well as a Java wrapper all provided by Kevin Ford (https://github.com/kefo).
-The original Java wrapper is provided in a Gist here: https://gist.github.com/kefo/10416746
+The original Java wrapper is provided in a Gist: https://gist.github.com/kefo/10416746

-The ModBibFrame utility takes a file of MARC records and creates a DOM object of them using the marc4j utility (https://github.com/marc4j/marc4j).
-This allows the MARC records to be converted into A DOM object that is passed directly to the BIBFRAME conversion script.
-The output of marc2bibframe is also a DOM that is passed directly to the ModBibFrame class for post-processing using JDOM2.
-The post-processing involves the modification of the Bibframe URIs into hashable strings based on the contents of the elements' child nodes.
-These modifications will allow for consitent URIs across batches of records.
+The ModBibFrame utility takes a file of MARC records and 1) creates a DOM object of them using the marc4j utility (https://github.com/marc4j/marc4j).
+This allows the MARCXML records to be passed directly to the Bibframe conversion script wrapper.
+The output of marc2bibframe in this context is also a DOM that is then passed directly to the ModBibFrame class for post-processing using JDOM2.

+The post-processing involves the replacement of the default generated Bibframe URIs into local URI's with hashable strings that are created using the element's text content.
+A mapping object is used to keep track of the default generated LC URIs and turn them into the new local URIs.
+This allows for consitently linking URIs across batches of records.
 The output Bibframe RDF is a StreamResult, so redirect standard out and standard error as necessary.

 To run the ModBibFrame utility from within the xbin directory do: